gqrlt1207/CI-CD-test/README.md

    Dockerfile is used when there is no way to get the token to access the sonarqube server.
 Dockerfile2 is used as a template to create Dockerfiletmp which is used to perform security scan and other operations.
 The ip-address and token will be replaced in Dockertmp file.

-  # Summary:

-   This practice is very helpful in making me better understand the whole process of CI/CD.
-It's worth spending time on it.